Ugly Kid Joe: Reunion (2010–present)

 Ugly Kid Joe started a joint co-headlining European tour with Skid Row in October 2013 kicking off the tour in Southampton, UK.

-In February 2015, Ugly Kid Joe successfully used pledgemusic.com in a crowdfunding effort to pay for the recording of their next album, to be titled Uglier Than They Used ta Be, is the first full-length studio album since they break-up after the album was completed in nearly 19 years, set to be released on October 16, 2015.
+In February 2015, Ugly Kid Joe successfully used pledgemusic.com in a crowdfunding effort to pay for the recording of their next album, to be titled Uglier Than They Used ta Be, is the first full-length studio album since they break-up after the album was completed in nearly 19 years, which was released on October 16, 2015.

+Throughout 2017 and 2018, the band toured Europe and Australia in celebration of the bands 25th anniversary where they performed America's Least Wanted in its entirety.

+On September 9, 2021, the band played their first show in America in nearly 25 years opening for Judas Priest in Virginia Beach.
 Ugly Kid Joe's first studio album in seven years, Rad Wings of Destiny, was released on October 21, 2022.

-In January of 2023, the band announced its first U.S. tour in 27 years.
+In January 2023, the band announced its first U.S. tour in 27 years the "Rad Wing’s Of Destiny" Tour.
 The tour includes Fozzy and Pistols at Dawn.
+The tour lasted till March 2024, with the last leg taking place in Europe.
+In November 2025, the band supported Life of Agony on the European leg of their Ugly 30th anniversary tour.

 Ugly Kid Joe is currently working on a new album, which is tentatively due for release in 2026.
+During the Summer of that year the band embarked on a U.S. tour.

 Musical style and influences

 Ugly Kid Joe has been categorized under several genres, including hard rock, pop metal, heavy metal, alternative metal, funk metal, glam metal and grunge.
 AllMusic described them as a "fun-loving hard rock/funk/alt-metal group" that has a "knack for crafting infectious pop-metal".

 The band has cited Judas Priest, Motörhead, Black Sabbath, AC/DC and Van Halen as its major musical influences, though it also cited the likes of Red Hot Chili Peppers and Mötley Crüe for their funky and heavy musical approach, evident in the band's unique esthetic especially on its debut EP As Ugly As They Wanna Be and debut album America's Least Wanted.